ridwaanhall/applied-machine-learning/recomendation-system/README.md

 ## Content-Based Filtering

-The evaluation metrics used in this project include Mean Squared Error (MSE) Loss.
-MSE is calculated as the average squared difference between the predicted values and the actual values.
-The formula for MSE is:
+The evaluation metrics used in this project include Mean Squared Error (MSE) Loss[3].
+MSE is calculated as the average squared difference between the predicted values and the actual values[4].
+The formula for MSE is[5]:

 $$ \text{MSE} = \frac{1}{n} \sum_{i=1}^{n} (y_i - \hat{y}_i)^2 $$